-- General Report: Filed between the 15th day and 11th day prior to the General Election (if applicable). - Amended Report: Filed to correct or update a previously submitted report.
-For paper filers: Be sure to check the "Amended Report" box and clearly mark the reporting period you are amending. - Final Report: Filed to close your account.
-You must check the "Final Report" box.
-If filed during a required reporting period, you must also mark that reporting period.
-The committee's ending balance must be zero.
-A Statement of Dissolution must be filed with the report.
-For paper filers: if filing during a required reporting period, the box for that reporting period must also be checked.
+- Primary Report: Filed between the 15th day and the 11th day prior to the Primary Election, (if applicable). - General Report: Filed between the 15th day and 11th day prior to the General Election. - Amended Report: Filed to replace a previously submitted report to correct or update information.
+Both the amended report box and the reporting period that will be amended must be clearly marked. - Final Report: Filed to close your account.
+The final report box must be marked.
+If the report is submitted during a required reporting period, the reporting period must also be marked.
+The committee's ending balance must be zero if filing a final report.
+A Statement of Dissolution must also be filed with the filing officer. - Paper filers: if the report is submitted during a required reporting period, the box for the reporting period must also be checked.

-2025-2026 Campaign Finance Reporting Calendar
+2026 Campaign Finance Reporting Calendar